 You can expect a friendly and inclusive congregation, thoughtful and relevant preaching, enthusiastic congregational singing, and inspiring choral music that might range from a setting of a plainsong chant to an African American spiritual.
 You can view past sermons here, and learn more about the United Church of Canada here.

 We try to provide an inspiring and visionary centre for worship where we can help each other to discover, develop and nurture our spirit and faith.
 To do this, our goals are to foster worship which is inspirational through empowering preaching, both traditional and innovative liturgy, music and the arts; worship that is participatory, inclusive and supports all elements of the congregation; and worship that reflects our commitment to a theology which is liberating.
-We are proud to be an Affirming congregation – publicly, intentionally, and explicitly welcoming of 2SLGBTQIA+ folks – since each one of us is seen as a child of God.

 What’s for Kids?

 In the Fall, we will be offering a fuller faith formation program for children at St. Matthew’s and Bloor Street.
 Using curriculum provided by the GO Project, we will offer a Church School program on Sunday mornings as well as a monthly Messy Church program on Friday nights.
 This will enhance the bi-weekly Zoom Sunday School already offered by Bob Hilliard and the play-based care that has been available on Sunday mornings, provided by Laureen Nabiryo.

 A small Children’s Ministry Committee is being established with participation from the two congregations.
 If you would like to help out with that or by teaching on Sunday mornings, please be in touch with Betsy Anderson ([email protected]) or Bob Hilliard ([email protected]).